-\paragraph{Background} Exponential quantum speedups are one of the main reasons for interest in quantum computing, but they are also quite rare.
-Some well-known examples include Shor's algorithm for factoring or computing the discrete log~\cite{shor1994algorithms}, sampling from the output of certain random quantum circuit families~\cite{aaronson2011computational,bremner2011classical,aaronson2016complexity,bouland2019complexity,morimae2019fine}, and interactive tests of quantumness~\cite{brakerski2021cryptographic,kahanamoku2022classically}.
-In all of these cases, the classical hardness of the associated tasks is based either on established cryptographic assumptions (such as the security of the RSA cryptosystem), or on well-founded complexity-theoretic assumptions (such as the non-collapse of the polynomial hierarchy).
+Exponential quantum speedups are the primary motivation for building quantum computers, yet examples are rare.
+Prominent instances include Shor's algorithm for factoring and computing discrete logarithms~\cite{shor1994algorithms}, sampling from certain families of random quantum circuits \cite{aaronson2011computational,bremner2011classical, aaronson2016complexity,bouland2019complexity,morimae2019fine}, and cryptographic protocols based on interactive tests of quantumness \cite{brakerski2021cryptographic,kahanamoku2022classically}.
+In each case, the classical hardness of the associated computational task is justified either by established cryptographic assumptions (e.g.\ the hardness underlying RSA) or by widely believed complexity-theoretic assumptions such as the non-collapse of the polynomial hierarchy.